MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`deployToSlotOrASE`** - **Deploy to Slot or App Service Environment**<br>
 Input alias: `DeployToSlotOrASEFlag`. `boolean`.
 Optional.
 Use when `ConnectionType = AzureRM && WebAppKind != ""`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to deploy to an existing deployment slot or Azure App Service environment.
-For both the targets, the task requires a Resource Group name.
+Selects the option to deploy to an existing deployment slot or Azure App Service environment.
+For both of the targets, the task requires a Resource Group name.
 If the deployment target is a slot, by default the deployment is to the **production** slot.
 Any other existing slot name can be provided.
 If the deployment target is an Azure App Service environment, leave the slot name as **production** and specify just the Resource Group name.
 <!-- :::editable-content-end::: -->